The Late, Great Tony Todd is a Badass Bad Guy in the 1996 action comedy classic The Rock

 That means it falls upon a man in his sixties who has spent the last few decades in jail and a Poindexter more comfortable with a microscope than a machine gun to single-handedly defeat a group of highly trained Marines.

-Dr. Goodspeed then makes an astonishing, and, frankly, hard to believe transformation from nerdy scientist to Jason Bourne-like super soldier while Connery turns into a 25 year old James Bond the first chance he gets.
+Dr. Goodspeed then makes an astonishing and, frankly, hard-to-believe transformation from nerdy scientist to Jason Bourne-like super soldier while Connery turns into a 25-year-old James Bond the first chance he gets.

 Needless to say, The Rock is not big on verisimilitude.
 Judging from the way the film is shot, Cage and Connery are the antithesis of Jackie Chan/Tom Cruise types who do their own stunts in movies shot specifically to highlight their real-life derring-do.
-No, Cage and Connery seem more inclined to bow out at the first sign of danger and take a nap or have a cocktail in their trailers while stunt men and body doubles make them seem impossibly heroic and fearless.
+No, Cage and Connery seem more inclined to bow out at the first sign of danger and take a nap or have a cocktail in their trailers, while stuntmen and body doubles make them seem impossibly heroic and fearless.

 Get ‘em, Candy!